mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 A later discussion section in this chapter illustrates a more complex interaction with design stages.

+### Other emerging design processes

+#### Tactical use of in-session support time

+Parent Mark made a comment showing that he was aware of the particular value of the in-class sessions to overcome some kinds of blockages.

+#### Accessing online, professional/community documentation

+Toby and Dan - Accessing documentation Phaser

+The process of modelling the specific practices of accessing developer documents and help forums is a form of apprenticeship and a direct sharing of a professional cultural practice.

+Te takes a lead on looking for help on added a new GDP following enemies.
+He starts with menu, then book, then Da suggests googling and thus taking a step outside of the walled garden.

+Discussion.
+There are pros and cons stepping outside that garden.
+Confusion, conflicts, complexity. etc. Vs. generating new patterns and personalisation of game content.
+NOTE - THIS LINKS WITH DISCUSSION ON CHOICE OF DESIGN MORE GENERALLY.

+#### Tactics in accessing help from peers and facilitators

+A common teacher tactic is ask three then me.

+The family group of Mi, Zi and Ne showed a lot of flexibility and tactical choices when trying to overcome blocks.

+Zi more directly and loudly asking for help for faciliator often followed by comment from his mother to leave him alone.

+in 2019-03-18 - 18.20 Mi's meets many small blocks and asks for help from a variety of people.
+- Student helper to get online,
+- Peer parent about use of piskel, and then her son
+- Ne daughter
+- Mick overall facilitator

+#### Division of Labour - code patching and experimentation

+While the parents are the ones doing the majority of the heavily lifting importing new code, children are observering and emulating this behaviour.

+The documentation leads to a page with code examples.
+In one interaction child Ne visits the page to add a mechanic, starts to scan it, highlights some code, but then seems to change her mind - perhaps recognising limits - or fearing the process of breaking her game - and returns to more familiar territory of changing game assets and level design.

 ### Discussion on how design (not GDP) supports flexible design practices -